Iconicity: Endophoric and exophoric

+between great, greater, greatest….since the morphological pattern of adjective grading is the same as in loud, louder, loudest”.

 Calls and gestures

-Iconic calls and gestures mimic the forms of the things they stand for (such as outlining shapes or moving your hands back and forth multiple times to show repetition.)
-Iconic calls and gestures are not formally considered language, or language-like communication in that they do not contrast or possess arbitrary characteristics.
+Iconic calls and gestures mimic the forms of the things they stand for (such as outlining shapes or moving your hands back and forth multiple times to show repetition).
+Iconic calls and gestures are not formally considered language or language-like communication in that they do not contrast or possess arbitrary characteristics.
 Noises that imitate sounds of the surrounding environment (ideophones) are also iconic.
 Though humans possess a repertoire of iconic calls and gestures, other mammals produce few iconic signals.
 Despite this, a few captive chimpanzees have shown the beginning stages of iconicity.
 Burling et al. states: "Chimpanzees in the wild do not point, and rarely do so in captivity, however there is a documented case of one named Kanzi, described by Savage-Rumbaugh et al., who could indicate direction of travel by "extending his hand".
 Another chimpanzee, Viki (Hayes and Nissen 1971:107) made motions of kneading or ironing when she wanted to knead dough or iron napkins.
 Bee dances are another example of iconicity in animal communication systems.

 Sign languages

 Iconicity is often argued to play a large role in the production and perception of gesture.
-Proposed ways in which iconicity is achieved is through Hands that Act, Embody, Model, and Draw.
 In sign languages iconicity was often argued to be largely confined to sign formation (comparable to onomatopoeia).
 Some proponents believe that iconicity does not play an actual role in perception and production of signs once they have undergone phonological reduction and become part of the conventionalized vocabulary.
 More recently, the possible role of iconicity is being evaluated again.
 Current research on sign language phonology acknowledges that certain aspects are semantically motivated.
 Further, the ability to modify sign meaning through phonological changes to signs is gaining attention.
 The ability to work creatively with sign language in this way has been associated with accomplished, or native signers.

 Iconicity is expressed in the grammatical structure of sign languages called classifiers.
 These are used to give descriptive information about a subject or verb.
 In American Sign language (ASL) a grammatical marker denoting “intensity” is characterized by a movement pattern with two parts: an initial pause, followed by a quick completion.
-When this pattern is added to the adjective GOOD the resulting meaning is VERY-GOOD.
+When this pattern is added to the adjective GOOD, the resulting meaning is VERY-GOOD.
 The ASL marker for "intensity" is iconic in that the intended meaning (building of pressure, a sudden release) is matched by the articulatory form (a pause, a quick completion).